Cross Training

 Lavinia Gomez explains how cross-training in other sports can improve performance in your chosen sport.

-Cross-training refers to the athletic training in sports, where the sports are other than the particular sport of the athlete.
-It is about filling gaps; that is, it brings effectiveness in those aspects of the athlete's performance that are not covered by the athlete's chosen sport.
+Cross-training refers to athletic training in sports other than the athlete's particular sport.
+It is about filling gaps; that is, it increases effectiveness in those aspects of the athlete's performance that are not covered by the athlete's chosen sport.
 In this way, it produces a complete performer.

 All the training related to one sport is not enough to bring out the best in a player.
-Certain other kinds of exercises are also required to prepare him for that sport.
+Other exercises are also required to prepare him for that sport.
 Cross-training does that.
 For example, cross-training might work on those muscles on which the earlier sport-specific training did not work.

 Cross-training leads to complete body fitness as it combines various methods of training.
-Various kinds of exercises are there like stretching, yoga, strength training, swimming, bicycling, aerobics, running, walking, climbing, dancing, push-ups, and swim-run for cross-training.
-There can be far more types of exercises besides these, though these are some common ones.
-Cross-training can help in curing some injuries which would have otherwise remained forever.
-It can heal, it can protect as well prepare by giving strength to a sportsperson.
+Different kinds of exercises are there, like stretching, yoga, strength training, swimming, bicycling, aerobics, running, walking, climbing, dancing, push-ups, and swim-run for cross-training.
+There can be far more exercises besides these, though these are some common ones.
+Cross-training can help cure some injuries that would have otherwise remained forever.
+It can heal, protect, and prepare by giving strength to a sportsperson.

-There is a long list of benefits of cross-training.
-This is so because there are many sports, each having its specific training methods.
-One can use a sport's particular training methods and use some from others that you think you require.
+Cross-training has a long list of benefits because there are many sports, each with specific training methods.
+One can use a sport's particular training methods and some from others you require.
 Some of the benefits of cross-training are as follows:

-• Cross-training, as mentioned above, helps to prevent injuries.
-It works on the body in a way that makes it stable enough to handle stress, hence protecting the body from going through serious injuries.
+- As mentioned above, cross-training helps prevent injuries.
+It works on the body to make it stable enough to handle stress, hence protecting the body from serious injuries.

-• It can increase career length as it works efficiently on keeping the body fit and fine.
+- It can increase career length as it works efficiently to keep the body fit and fine.

-• Cross-training is a way of motivating oneself as well as enjoying the different new ways of training.
-For example, the cricketers also play football to enhance their game and enjoy the company of others during training.
-This makes work exciting and challenging.
+- Cross-training is a way of motivating oneself and enjoying new training methods.
+For example, cricketers also play football to enhance their game and enjoy the company of others during training.
+It makes work exciting and challenging.

-• It not only prevents injuries but also heals them.
-Crosst-raining, if done correctly, has the power to cure injuries, which even the best medication cannot do.
+- Cross-training not only prevents injuries but also heals them.
+If done correctly, it has the power to cure injuries, which even the best medication cannot.

-• It can help in coping with certain medical conditions like arthritis, diabetes, heart problems, high blood pressure, high cholesterol, etc.
+- IIt can help cope with certain medical conditions, such as arthritis, diabetes, heart problems, high blood pressure, and high cholesterol.

-• Cross-training can be done sometimes with limited tools.
-The natural environment also allows one to train himself for some particular purpose.
+- Cross-training can sometimes be done with limited tools.
+The natural environment also allows one to train oneself for a particular purpose.

 Cross-training makes you a stronger, more flexible, and more well-rounded athlete.
 Although you may have a particular favourite exercise or sport, varying your routine will improve your performance more than sticking to one specific workout ever could.

-Hence, it can be said that cross-training is a full circle that covers all the aspects related to sports and performance by sportspersons.
+Hence, cross-training is a full circle that covers all the aspects related to sports and sportspersons' performance.

 When can Cross-Training be Applied?

 It can be applied in different forms for different athletes during various stages of their preparation.
-It should be taken care of what exercises are being done, to what extent, and for how long.
+What exercises are being done, to what extent, and for how long should be noted?
 Their timings should also be considered.
 Many other factors, like eating habits, should be monitored.

-Cross-training can be done at all times while keeping a check on the type and extent of exercise.
-During training sessions, these can be extended to a much higher level as compared to the exercises during other times.
-Some particular training techniques can be applied at the time of competitions and during the training of the athlete.
+Cross-training can be done at all times while limiting the type and extent of exercise.
+During training sessions, exercises can be extended to a much higher level than during other times.
+Some particular training techniques can be applied during competitions and during the athlete's training.

 For Whom is Cross-Training appropriate?

-Cross-training is something that is for everyone.
+Cross-training is appropriate for everyone.
 It can be applied by sportspeople engaged in any sport.
-It is useful for athletes, for events as well as for all kinds of sports.
-It can also be said that some daily activities too can be a form of cross-training.
-Hence cross-training is appropriate for all.
-Again, even if pregnant women can apply this if they wish to, say, do running.
+It is helpful for athletes, events, and all kinds of sports.
+Some daily activities, too, can be a form of cross-training.
+Again, even pregnant women can apply this if they wish to, say, run.
 Disabled persons can make use of it.
-An example of the same can be the Paralympics where disabled athletes show their talent and determination.
+An example is the Paralympics, where disabled athletes show their talent and determination.

 How to Apply Cross-Training?

-Cross-training application requires a good trainer who can assess the sportsperson's abilities as well as minus points that need to be worked upon.
-So it is necessary to find a good trainer for the same.
+Cross-training applications require a good trainer to assess the sportsperson's abilities and subtract points that need to be worked on.
+So it is necessary to find a good trainer for this.
 There can be many methods that can help one cross-train oneself.
 Some of the exercises in cross-training are as follows:

-• Cross Country Skiing: This is a way to enhance one's endurance as it is highly demanding, and whole-body support is required in the process.
+- Cross Country Skiing: This is a way to enhance one's endurance.
+It is highly demanding, and whole-body support is required.

-• Swimming: This helps an athlete gain strength, endurance as well as shoulder mobility.
+- Swimming: This helps an athlete gain strength, endurance, and shoulder mobility.

-• Yoga: Yoga is responsible for creating a balance between body and mind and building muscles by unwinding them.
+- Yoga: Yoga creates a balance between body and mind and builds muscles by unwinding them.

-• Cycling: Cycling again increases the strength of the body, specifically of the quadriceps, glutes, and calves, and helps decrease fat.
-It has some positive impacts on the cardiovascular system.
+- Cycling: Cycling again increases body strength, specifically of the quadriceps, glutes, and calves, and helps decrease fat.
+It also has some positive impacts on the cardiovascular system.

-• Core Strength Training: Core strength needs building up because all the movements of the body originate from the core.
+- Core Strength Training: Core strength needs to be built up because all body movements originate from the core.

-Hence, cross-training helps an athlete give his level best in his specific sport by providing him with the benefits of different exercises.
+Hence, cross-training helps an athlete perform at his best in his specific sport by providing him with the benefits of different exercises.
 These exercises work differently on other people, so one has to be careful while choosing the type and extent of an exercise.

 Page Reference